 Sunset dinner cruises

 An estuary is a partially enclosed bay where freshwater flows into the ocean.
-If you’re feeling like swimming, but don’t want to brave the crowded beachfront, swimming in the estuary might be your idea of a perfect, laid-back day.
+If you feel like swimming but don’t want to brave the crowded beachfront, swimming in the estuary might be your idea of a perfect, laid-back day.
+Free

-Puerto Peñasco first began as a fishing village many years ago and today it’s still famous for its world-class fishing.
-Take a guided ocean trip in search of the perfect catch and come back with a few fish stories to share.
+Puerto Peñasco began as a fishing village many years ago and is still famous for its world-class fishing.
+Take a guided ocean trip in search of the perfect catch and come back with a few fish stories to share. – $30/half day

 We love our staff and we are positive that you will too!
 Each staff member is professional, courteous, and has the same passion as you do: to serve others.